 In October and November 2010 I visited Mexico City to undertake research into the work of theatre director Nicolás Núñez and the Taller de Investigación Teatral, constituting an important aspect of my PhD studies into the role of rhythm in actor training.
-In this field research I explored the ‘Taller’s’ use of traditional forms in actor training and the ways in which they use rhythm within their practice.
+This research focused on the Taller’s use of traditional forms in actor training and the ways in which they use rhythm within their practice.

 The Taller de Investigación Teatral (TIT) has evolved its own unique approach to training actors, within the urban intercultural landscape of Mexico City.
 Established in 1975 under the auspices of the National Autonomous University of Mexico (UNAM) they have developed a wide repertoire of training forms and performance practices known as “Anthropocosmic Theatre”.
 This is a theatre where traditional practices and philosophies sit alongside modern acting pedagogies and scientific theory.
 Developed through years of active research into indigenous Mexican theatre and ritual, as well as traditional Tibetan Theatre and Buddhist practices, their work is driven by the intention to create a theatre that is both for Mexico and linked to a wider global, and cosmic, “worldview”(Núñez 1996).